Nihal-Pandey-2302/ARIA-ON-STACKS/README.md

 * **Fractionalization:** Allow users to fractionalize high-value RWAs into fungible SIP-010 tokens.
 * **DeFi Collateralization:** Partner with lending protocols on Stacks to allow A.R.I.A.'s AI-verified NFTs to be used as trusted collateral.
 * **Full DAO Governance:** Transition ownership of key protocol contracts to a DAO controlled by staked $ARIA holders.
+* **Cross-Chain Bridging:** Enable RWA NFTs to be bridged to other blockchains for increased liquidity and reach.

 ---